 This course introduces students to personality by examining current and historic research within the context of a range of theories including psychoanalytic, behavioral, and humanistic.
 Topics will include personality, personality development, personality and health, personality disorders and therapy, and personality assessment.
 Equal attention is given to normal and abnormal theories.
-Prerequisites: PSY 101, PSY 210, or permission of the instructor.
+Prerequisites: A grade of C- or higher in PSY 101, or permission of the instructor.